thaliaarchi/unix-news/users/utah/emails.md

 > Thanks very much to both of you!
 We're having fun looking into the \
 > history of this tape!

+## Chip Elliott

+**From**: Robert Ricci \
+**Subject**: Question about some Utah CS history \
+**Date**: Tue, 18 Nov 2025 15:09 -0700

+> Hey Chip - I hope you're doing well.
+>
+> We're doing a bit of historical sleuthing about some events in the CS \
+> department here, and I remember you saying you spent quite a bit of time \
+> in the department when your wife was here.
+Out of curiosity, what \
+> timeframe was that?

+**From**: Chip Elliott \
+**Subject**: Re: Question about some Utah CS history \
+**Date**: Tue, 18 Nov 2025 17:34:22 -0500

+> hi Rob,
+>
+> It's great to hear from you - hope all is going well.
+(It is here.)
+>
+> My wife Wu was there instarting 1978 or so in graphics, into the early 80s \
+> when I was in India.
+Her advisor, Tom Henderson, seems to have been a \
+> really good person.
+She particularly recalls a long rafting trip in \
+> southern Utah, and visits to national parks there.
+I think he went to NSF \
+> quite a bit later, so he was pretty interested in advancing the community.
+>
+> Here's what I recall.
+The teapot was well established, but fairly recent \
+> results were Phong illumination.
+Both were points of pride.
+There was a \
+> "frame buffer" which was extremely interesting, basically an extremely \
+> early digital camera.
+It was some kind of camera with A/D attached to a \
+> computer memory; as I recall it took a second or two to grab a complete \
+> frame.
+Then one could manipulate it with software.
+I don't know who made it \
+> - but it was a great idea.
+>
+> The early greats in graphics were recently departed: Jim Blinn, etc. There \
+> was a wonderful shelf of PhD theses; I remember being entranced by one that \
+> could remove blurring (within some pretty serious constraints).
+>
+> I'm not sure of this but think I much later discussed Utah with Bob Kahn. \
+> In his ARPA years he was keen on funding strong centers for various kinds \
+> of CS, and so Utah would have been a very obvious choice.
+Probably he \
+> funded the graphics and Arpanet connection.
+>
+> Outside of graphics, I sat in on a class on Ada.
+I'm blocking on the \
+> professor's name but he was well known.
+Personally I was disappointed in \
+> the class contents and student preparation; no one seemed to know if Ada \
+> supported objects, one of its main claims to fame.
+(I was a language guy at \
+> the time.)
+>
+> Another professor had started SoundStream, which was perhaps the first \
+> digital recording company.
+Wu and I visited the house near campus where the \
+> company was located; its basement was full of disk drives, some kind of \
+> computer, probably Digital, and big speakers.
+They played the 1812 Overture \
+> for us; I remember my pants legs being blown around when the cannons \
+> played.
+SoundStream was a big thing then, traveling around to record \
+> orchestras.
+I guess London was the most common, as it was the cheapest big \
+> name.
+>
+> Wu's friend Everlyne was there from France, working on a mathematical \
+> system in Lisp.
+Again I don't recall its name - not Macsyma, but a strong \
+> rival.
+Sorry not remembering!
+She wound up in Grenoble; we visited later.
+>
+> I knew the U was on the Arpanet but didn't particularly care.
+>
+> cheers & I'd love to see the finished product!
+All best wishes -
+>
+> ch.